The Future of Automotive Testing Conference

 USA

-Leverage real-world data for ADAS development in SDV context
+Leverage real-world data for ADAS development in the SDV context

 Akshay Sheorey